 This isn’t really a “side effect” — it’s the primary mechanism of action.
 But some patients find the appetite reduction more dramatic than expected, especially in the first few weeks.
 You might forget to eat or feel full after a few bites.

-How GLP3 manages it: Your physician and care team provide nutritional guidance to ensure you’re getting adequate protein and nutrients even with reduced appetite.
+How providers manage it: An independent licensed provider can offer nutritional guidance to ensure adequate protein and nutrients even with reduced appetite.
 Eating less doesn’t mean eating poorly.
 Protein intake is especially important to preserve lean muscle mass during weight loss.

 Injection Site Reactions